SUNDAY SCHOOL (Grades K-7)

 This weekly program, for students from kindergarten through 7th grade, provides the skills, knowledge and experiences which are the basis of a strong Jewish identity.
 Jewish holidays, ethics, history, Torah, the land of Israel, the American Jewish experience, and spirituality/theology are among the major foci of the curriculum.
 For 3rd - 7th grades, Hebrew review is integrated into class time to reinforce what is learned in our weekday Hebrew School program.

 Wednesdays 4:00 pm - 6:00 pm

+This weekday program for students in grades three through seven introduces our students to the language of the Jewish people.
 Hebrew, reading, writing and prayer are introduced in 3rd grade using an interactive lively approach.
 The 3rd – 6th grade Hebrew curriculum places an emphasis on learning prayer-based Hebrew, with a secondary Modern Hebrew component.
 The 7th grade curriculum is primarily Modern Hebrew with emphasis placed on the joy of learning a vibrant, living language.

 As a part of our Hebrew program, we also prepare students for meaningful and confident participation in congregational and home worship experiences.
 While mastering the Hebrew language skills required to participate in services, students will also study the structure, themes and inherent values of major prayers for Shabbat and the festivals.

 As a means of putting learning into practice, Kitah Bet through Kitah Hey (4th - 7th grade) Hebrew School students attend services every Wednesday from 5:25 - 6:00 pm.
 All classes take turns preseting a d'var Torah (commentary on the Torah portion for the week) as well as leading the service itself.